MounirASSIF/PyTorch-Card-Classifier-Accuracy-96-/README.md

 1. Prepare your dataset of playing cards and place the images in the appropriate directories under `data/`.
 2. Use the Jupyter notebook `notebooks/card_classification.ipynb` to run the entire workflow, including data loading, model training, evaluation, and visualization of results.
 3. Modify the parameters in the notebook as needed to suit your specific requirements.
+4. Alternatively, run the notebook directly online:

+👉 Use the Kaggle link to explore and run it on Kaggle

 ## License